 |The original 1955 10″ US pressing of Thelonious Monk Plays|

 As a U.K. issue, I already had my suspicions that the rumors about Esquire LPs were true based on my experience with original pressings of Beatles albums on their native Parlophone label, and I can now confirm that the Esquire pressings walk the walk.
-This is surely in part due to the surprising fact many of the Esquires (including this one) use the original Rudy Van Gelder mastering made from the master tapes at home here in the states.
+This is surely in part due to the surprising fact that many of the Esquires (including this one) use the original Rudy Van Gelder mastering made from the master tapes at home here in the states.

 This session checks all the boxes: songwriting, performance, and sound quality.
 “Work” may just be my favorite Monk composition of all time.
 Its off-kilter melody prances around with nagging dissonance, refusing to settle on any sort of traditional harmonic idea.
 The date also features the first-ever studio recordings of “Nutty” and “Blue Monk”, which would soon enter the canon of popular jazz standards.